Ayush-Garg1/DSA-Practice/README.md

            else
                b2 = pop stack
                b1 = pop stack
-               res = operate(b1, operator, b2)        //User defined fun (as operator is in the form character) push res in stack
+               res = operate(b1, operator, b2)        //User defined fun (as operator is in the form of character) push res in stack
        }